okinp/liquid-wiki/Liquid-for-Designers.md

 ## Output

-An output tag is a set of double curly braces containing an expression; when the template is rendered, it gets replaced with the value of that expression.
+An output statement is a set of double curly braces containing an expression; when the template is rendered, it gets replaced with the value of that expression.

-Here is a simple example of Output:
+Here is a simple example of output:

 ```liquid
 Hello {{name}}